Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

 The new lease agreement would unlock the ability to redevelop the area, named New Bermondsey, as the current lease prohibits such building work from going ahead.

-On 31 July 2024, a revised New Bermondsey regeneration plan was approved, which includes building a new London Overground station and developing 3,500 homes near Millwall's stadium.
+On 31 July 2024, a revised New Bermondsey regeneration plan was approved, which includes building a new London Overground station and developing 3,500 homes near Millwall stadium.
 The developer, Renewal, may contribute up to £25 million for the station.
-Transport for London (TfL) is exploring additional funding after the Housing Infrastructure Funding (HIF) withdrew support for a planned station.
+Transport for London (Tfl) is exploring additional funding after the Housing Infrastructure Fund (HIF) withdrew support for a planned station.

-The area's affordable homes have been reduced from 1,200 to 1,100 due to increased financial commitments to transport infrastructure.
-Millwall Football Club supported the revised master plan and emphasized their commitment to working with the community and local stakeholders on the regeneration efforts.
+The number of affordable homes in the area has decreased from 1,200 to 1,100 due to increased financial commitments to transport infrastructure.
+Millwall Football Club has endorsed the revised master plan and highlighted their dedication to collaborating with the community and local stakeholders on the regeneration efforts.

 What will the New Den look like?

-According to the architects responsible for the designs, the redeveloped stadium will provide the necessary facilities, such as additional media and player accommodation, to meet the Premier League's entry requirements, allowing the club to expand beyond its current position.
+According to the architects behind the designs, the revamped stadium will include essential facilities, such as additional media and player accommodations, to meet the Premier League's entry requirements.
+This will allow the club to grow beyond its current status.

-Of course, the expansion would also provide much improved facilities for supporters and opportunities for the club to maximise revenue from corporate hospitality and related income streams.
+Additionally, the expansion will enhance facilities for supporters and create opportunities for the club to maximise revenue from corporate hospitality and other income streams.

-The new ground will also feature a public plaza, allowing the club to host events not only on matchday but also for the new local community created by the addition of the extra housing around the site.
+The new stadium will also feature a public plaza, enabling the club to host events not just on match days but also for the new local community that will emerge from the additional housing being developed around the area.

 A rocky road up to now